BrosnanYuen/RayBNN_Cell/README.md

 # RayBNN_Raytrace

-Ray tracing library using GPUs, CPUs, and FPGAs via CUDA, OpenCL, and oneAPI
+Cell posiition generation library for RayBNN using GPUs, CPUs, and FPGAs via CUDA, OpenCL, and oneAPI

-Raytraces intersections between rays, spheres, circles

 # Install Arrayfire